kristov/z8t/README.md

 is only one z8t test script provided to `z8t.pl`, as otherwise only a final single line report is printed.

-### >TEST
+### >RUN

-The code that will be run to do the test.
-No infinite loops are allowed as the test will spin here and never proceed.
-After the test code a `halt` instruction is injected to signal to the emulator that the code has completed and the state of the machine can be inspected.
+This generates the assembly from the `CODE` and `INCLUDE` source, compiles to binary and executes the binary in `z8t`.
+That runs the code until a halt and dumps the machine state.

 ### >REG `<X>` `<expected>` "..."